 Mercy Corps Northwest is committed to assisting low-income citizens of Oregon and Washington to create more productive, secure and satisfying lives for themselves, their families and their communities.
 We support them in increasing their economic self-sufficiency and community integration by providing resources and support in their efforts to improve their lives.

-- 38% of our clients come from Hispanic, African-American, Asian, immigrant/refugee and other minority communities
+- 39% of our clients come from Hispanic, African-American, Asian, American Indian and other minority communities

 - The majority of MCNW clients live at, or slightly above, the federal poverty line and below 80% of Median Family Income (MFI).
 Rarely do our clients’ incomes exceed 200% of the prevailing U.S. government poverty rate.

 Microenterprises (companies with 5 or fewer employees) make up over 86% of all Oregon and Washington businesses.
 Most microenterprises operate as sole proprietorships, creating employment for the owner and often other family members.
 They are often our neighborhood “mom and pop” businesses.
 They face unique challenges and are denied access to conventional lending due to a lack of operating history, credit, or collateral.

 Nationally microenterprises represent the vast majority of all US. businesses.
 These microenterprises added between 4.5 and 5 million new jobs between 2000-2005.
 In 2002, following the 2001 recession, microenterprises still created close to 1 million new jobs.